Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

          ![Filter relation like](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterRelationLike.png "[Filter relation like]")

      - **not equal to**
          This relation is available for character and date fields.
-You can use it to remove specific entries from the list, for example entries with a *Transaction date* 06/21/2023 or the *Status ID* **2**.
+You can use it to exclude specific entries from the list, for example entries with a *Transaction date* 06/21/2023 or the *Status ID* **2**.

          ![Filter relation not equal to](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterRelationNotEqualTo.png "[Filter relation not equal to]")